 Activating your Net-ID – Deadline: As soon as possible!

-If you submitted an evaluation, and it was either not official, or you are a recent graduate, you will need to submit your final transcript and proof of degree.
-If you have already submitted official documents, no further action is necessary.
-We are in the process of verifying documents and will email you if we need more information.
-You may also check your application portal once your documents have been verified.
+If you submitted an evaluation, it was either not official, or you are a recent graduate and still need to submit your final transcript and proof of degree.

 Test Scores: